absdnd/kaustubh-sadekar.github.io/_portfolio/p175-Fall-Detection-Using-Pose-Estimation.md

 Project in brief
 ================

-The aim of the project is to detect any scenario where a person is falling down on floor.
-There are so many scenarios were this can be very useful.
-In this research project we plan to create a robust and real time fall detection algorithm.
-Our first set of experiments is focused on testing pretrained models for pose estimtion for fall scenarios.
+The project aims to detect any scenario where a person is falling on the floor.
+There are so many scenarios where this can be very useful.
+In this research project, we plan to create a robust and real-time fall detection algorithm.
+Our first set of experiments is focused on testing pre-trained models for pose estimation for fall scenarios.
 Some of the key points of the projects are as follows:

 * Literature survey for selecting a model for pose estimation.
 * Testing the [Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose](https://arxiv.org/pdf/1811.12004.pdf) on the following datasets